zamm-dev/dev-notes/zamm-notes/tauri.md

 	mv -n /tmp/dependencies/target ./src-tauri/
 ```

 This does finally work.
 It is unclear why the copied dependencies fail on CI but work fine on the local Docker image with the same tag.
+We realize eventually that we need to rebuild the Docker image again because the dependencies have changed over the course of developing this PR.

 #### Pre-commit and Rust checks